 Standard Sized Cars - What’s in a Name?

-Some examples of an intermediate or mid-size vehicle would be the Dacia Duster 4x4 or the Suzuki Vitara 4x4.
+Some examples of an intermediate or mid-size vehicle would be the Suzuki Vitara 4x4 or the Dacia Duster 4x4, which we recommend in our article about the best car models for your road trip in Iceland.
 There is space for up to five passengers to travel comfortably in addition to a spot for suitcases, backpacks, and duffle bags.
 Most drivers and their travel companions will be perfectly content driving a standard sized car.
 You’ll notice that many (but not all) of the vehicles with this classification will be SUVs and have 4WD.
 This is essential if you plan on exploring Iceland’s Highlands or traveling on F-roads (mountain roads) when they are open in the summer.
 By law, these special gravel roads require a 4x4 Iceland car rental, so make sure you consider that when picking out the best vehicle for your needs and travel itinerary.

 Full Size Cars - Living Large